Fun Things to do in Connecticut – Part II

 Brew Baby:

-Hang out at one of Connecticut’s most talked about new breweries: Brewport – Bridgeport’s CT’s Brewery and Restaurant where the only thing on the menu to eat is specialty pizza and gourmet salads…
+Hang out at one of Connecticut’s most talked about new breweries: Brewport – Bridgeport’s Connecticut’s Brewery and Restaurant where the only things on the menu to eat are specialty pizzas and gourmet salads…

 Connecticut’s Live Theater:

-Check out Cameron Mackintosh’s version of Phantom – Waterbury Palace Theater – Waterbury, CT
+This season you can check out Cameron Mackintosh’s version of Phantom – Waterbury Palace Theater – Waterbury, CT this season – it’s spectacular!

-Or Beautiful at the legendary Shubert Theater, New Haven, CT
+Or Beautiful (Carole King’s story) at the legendary Shubert Theater, New Haven, CT – a must see!!

 That’s it for now.
-So remember, there are plenty of fun things to do in Connecticut and some are even low cost or free so enjoy!
+So remember, there are plenty of fun things to do in Connecticut all year long and some are even low cost or free so enjoy!

 Sushi Girl